mohamedabdelmaksoud2000/interview-task/back-end.md

-# BE take-home coding challenge guidelines.
+# BE interview task coding challenge.
 Please organize, design, test, document, and deploy your code as if it were going into production.

-## Challenge Description
+## Task Description

 ***Write a program that can price a cart of products from different countries, accept multiple products, combine offers, and display a total detailed invoice in USD as well.***